fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 [^2]: Source: [Chet Ramey's Scribd document](http://www.scribd.com/doc/40556434/2010-10-31-Chet-Ramey-Early-Bash-Dates)
 [^3]: Source: [Bash Webpage](https://www.gnu.org/software/bash/)
 [^4]: Or Unix-like, in the case of Linux distributions such as Sabayon
+[^5]: Note, I previously did not know how to pipe the output of wget through tar until I asked [this](http://unix.stackexchange.com/q/239741/27613) question at Unix & Linux StackExchange.